AlexBischof/AlexBischof.github.io/_posts/2014-05-12-Mocking-Tinkerforge-Sensors.md

 ---
 layout: post
 category : pages
-tags : [Java, CDI, RapidPM]
+tags : [Java, IOT, Tinkerforge, Testing] disqusid : mockingtinkerforge
-disqusid : cdicontextresolver2
 ---

 A couple of days have passed since the TinkerForge-API has been published on maven central.
 But what can you do with it if there is no hardware around.
 This was my situation